 - Referral source to off-campus medical specialists

-Required Health Forms for New Students residing in U.S.
+Required Health Information for New Students residing in U.S.

-- International Student’s Medical History Form signed by a physician.
+- International Student Medical Form (PDF) signed by a physician.

-- Tuberculosis (TB) Skin Test within 12 months of class start date.
+- Tuberculosis (TB) Skin or Blood Test within 12 months of class start date.

 - Proof of Measles Immunity – Copy of the immunization record indicating two separate dates of MMR (measles, mumps, rubella) vaccination.
 If this record is unavailable, proof of measles immunity can be acquired through blood testing (rubeola titer) at a physician’s office.
 If not immune, the MMR vaccination series must be completed.